Xand3rxx/Wise-Clone-/README.md

 2. A registration page.
 3. A dashboard page, where transactions will be listed.
 4. A transaction page.
-5. API integration to get current exchange rate from https://www.currencyconverterapi.com/.
+5. API integration to get current exchange rate from [Free Currency Converter API](https://www.currencyconverterapi.com/).
 6. A method to record failed transactions.
 7. A button to refund dollar account.